PsyanticY/nixops-vault/README.md

-# NixOps backend for VirtualBox
+# NixOps backend for HashiCorp Vault

 NixOps (formerly known as Charon) is a tool for deploying NixOS machines in a network or cloud.